softchris/golang-book/02-data-types/04-interfaces/README.md

 }
 ```

 It looks like a regular function but there's this `(r Rectangle)` right before the function name.
 That's a signal to Go that you are implementing a certain function on the type `Rectangle`.
 There's also a second implementation for `location()`.

-By implementing both these methods, `Rectangle` have now fully implemented the `Shape` interface.
+By implementing both these methods, `Rectangle` has now fully implemented the `Shape` interface.

 ### Pass an interface

 Ok, so we've fully implemented an interface, what does it allow me to do?
-Well there are two things you can do:
+Well, there are two things you can do:

-- **Call properties and behavior**.
-At this point, you are ready to create an instance and call both properties and methods (its new behavior):
+- **Call properties and behaviour**.
+At this point, you are ready to create an instance and call both properties and methods (its new behaviour):

    ```go
    var rectangle Rectangle = Rectangle{x: 5, y: 2}
    fmt.Println(rectangle.area()) // prints 10
    ```

-   Great, our `Rectangle` type has both the properties `x` and `y` as well as the behavior from `Shape`.
+   Great, our `Rectangle` type has both the properties `x` and `y` as well as the behaviour from `Shape`.

 - **Pass an interface**.
-Imagine you wanted to pass the behavior to a function to make it flexible:
+Imagine you wanted to pass the behaviour to a function to make it flexible:

    ```go
    func printArea(shape Shape) {